exoscale/exoscale-sdk-java/sdk/docs/ExoscaleApi.md

 ## resetDbaasRedisUserPassword

-> Operation resetDbaasRedisUserPassword(serviceName, username, resetDbaasGrafanaUserPasswordRequest)
+> Operation resetDbaasRedisUserPassword(serviceName, username, resetDbaasValkeyUserPasswordRequest)

 Reset the credentials of a DBaaS Redis user